Yangfan-Jiang/calibrating-group-privacy/README.md

-This repository provides the Python implementation for VLDB'25 paper [Calibrating Noise for Group Privacy in Subsampled Mechanisms](https://drive.google.com/file/d/1cmJ_vlbWMmFqGeUVdtrBBTe_dayjbol9/view).
+This repository provides the Python implementation for the VLDB'25 paper [Calibrating Noise for Group Privacy in Subsampled Mechanisms](https://arxiv.org/abs/2408.09943).

 # Calibrating Noise for Subsampled Rényi Group Privacy